wobh/wobh.github.io/_posts/2013-07-28-practical-object-oriented-design-in-common-lisp-part-2.md

 ---
 {% include JB/setup %}

-In POODIR chapter 2 in the section called "Writing Code That Embraces Change" Metz discusses two strategies: hiding instance variables and hiding data structures.
+In <a href="http://www.poodr.info/">POODR</a> chapter 2 in the section called "Writing Code That Embraces Change" Metz discusses two
+strategies: hiding instance variables and hiding data structures.
 I'm going discuss the first of these.

 Metz strongly recommends wrapping instance variables in accessor methods instead of directly referring to them.